Profile information

 Description

-We have been 'WorkAwayers' ourselves (in Iceland) and really valued the experience of being hosted in someone's home.
-Due to this, we would like to provide the opportunity for people coming to rural Canada and looking for an authentic experience.
-Furthermore, we are travellers ourselves and have recently put down roots after 8-12 years of wandering.
+We have been 'WorkAwayers' ourselves (in Iceland) and really valued the experience of being hosted in local homes.
+We are still in contact with our host family and are grateful for everything that we learned.
+We would like to provide the opportunity for people coming to rural Canada; the types who are looking for authentic cultural experiences, are not afraid to get dirty, and desirous of learning new skills or applying skills already had.
+Furthermore, we are travellers ourselves and both of us have spent 8-12 years wandering the world before 'settling down'.
 We have most recently lived in Jordan and highly appreciate Arabic culture and language.
 We love to learn about other places and experience new stories and food.
 If you like to cook, this is the place for you!Types of help and learning opportunities

 Cultural exchange and learning opportunities